Israel–Palestine relations

+Leadership timeline

+Heads of government of Israel and Palestine from 1950 to present:

 Background

 Economy

 As of 2015, Israel's GDP per capita is more than $35,000 and the unemployment rate is at 5%.
 Israel maintains a strong currency and has the best protection of property rights of all the economic systems in the Middle East.
 Israel is a member of the Organization for Economic Cooperation and Development (OECD), and is also known as the "entrepreneurship country".

-As a result of the Israeli-Palestinian conflict, Palestine has not been able to form a completely independent economic system.
+As a result of the Israeli–Palestinian conflict, Palestine has not been able to form a completely independent economic system.
 Foreign direct investment is almost non-existent.
 In 2019, Israel was ranked 19 on the UN's Human Development Index ranking of 189 countries, while Palestine was ranked 115.
 In addition to agriculture, Palestine's main economic income is aid from the international community and Palestinian labor in Israel or other places.

 Joint economic cooperation between Israelis and Palestinians officials has experienced growth over the past years.
 Starting in 2008, Cisco Systems began a concerted effort to jump-start the nascent Palestinian IT sector with a holistic ecosystem approach, encompassing venture capital, private equity, capacity building and direct outsourcing to Palestinian companies.
 The company invested $15 million toward that end and drew in other major international investors and donors, including Microsoft, HP and Google.
 The Palestinian IT sector has since grown from 0.8% of GDP in 2008 to 5% in 2010.

 Olives of Peace is a joint Israeli–Palestinian business venture to sell olive oil.
 Through this project, Israelis and Palestinians have carried out joint training sessions and planning.
 The oil is sold under the brand name "Olives of Peace."

 In October 2009, a new government-funded project launched promoting tourism and travel between the two areas.
 New business efforts and tourist attractions have been initiated in Jenin.
 The two regions are planning a joint industrial zone which would bridge the border.
 Palestinians would produce locally made handicrafts and sell them through Gilboa to other regions of the world.
 Another possible project is a joint language center, where Israelis and Palestinians would teach each other Arabic and Hebrew, as well as aspects of their cultural heritage.

 Since 2010, Israeli high-tech companies have employed Palestinian engineers.
 To date, the majority of them are outsourced workers, but Mellanox, a computer hardware firm, plans to hire 15–20 Palestinian engineers as regular employees.

 In 2011, bilateral trade between Israel and the Palestinian-ruled areas reached $4.3 billion, with Israeli exports to the PA amounting to $3.5 billion and Palestinian exports to Israel amounting to $816 million.
 According to Nader Tamimi, chair of the Association of Traditional Industries in the PA, there are regular interactions between Palestinian and Israeli businessmen.

 At a conference hosted by the Faculty of Business and Management at Ben-Gurion University of the Negev in 2012, Israeli and Palestinian trade experts met to discuss ways of promoting cross-border business interactions.